Koala is the leading mattress in a box brand in Australia. It’s hugely popular and has loads of people who love it.

 Koala Company Overview

 Koala is an Australian owned online furniture company based in Alexandria, NSW.
 Formed in 2015, they’re on a mission to give Australians quality furniture without the high price tags.
-Their mattress is one of the very few in the Australian mattress-in-a-box market to be made in Australia (Sydney, to be precise) but they do make some of their other products (like their pillow) in China.
+Koala used to make their mattresses in Australia, but recently shifted their manufacturing to China.

 Koala Mattress Features